Information

 We hope you find this list of key items useful when packing.

-Choose clothes for a wide range of temperatures that are light to carry, which you can layer – taking you from a warm/hot afternoon to a cool/cold night comfortably.
+Choose clothes for a wide range of temperatures that are light to carry, which you can layer – taking you from a hot afternoon to a cold night comfortably.

-Label your Luggage – tag with the colour of your campground & number of your cabin or tent.
+Label your Luggage – Use a large tag with the colour of your campground & accomm number.

 • Smart Card